dinesx18/OverTheWire-Bandit/Level-03-04/README.md

 ## 🧠 What I Learned
-- ls → Lists the files and directories in the current directory.
+- `ls` → Lists the files and directories in the current directory.
-- cd → Changes the current directory.
+- `cd` → Changes the current directory.
-- cd inhere → Enters the inhere directory.
+- `cd inhere` → Enters the inhere directory.
-- ls -la → Shows all files, including hidden files, with detailed information.
+- `ls -la or ll` → Shows all files, including hidden files, with detailed information.
-- -a → Shows hidden files.
+- `-a` → Shows hidden files.
-- ...Hiding-From-You → A hidden file because its name starts with ..
+- `...Hiding-From-You` → The hidden file containing the password.
-- cat → Displays the contents of a file.
+- `cat` → Displays the contents of a file.
-- cat .hidden → Reads the hidden file.
+- `cat ...Hiding-From-You` → Reads the hidden file.
-- Hidden files → Files beginning with . are normally not shown by a normal ls command.
+- Hidden files → Files beginning with `.` are normally not shown by a normal `ls` command.
 ## 🎓 Key Takeaway

 The important commands I learned in this level were: